pam-exchange/SymantecPAM-SPIX/README.md

 Done
 ```

 This command will export passwords on TargetAccounts.
-The user is prompted to enter a passphrase (option **-passphrase** uses a "" as argument).
+The user is prompted to enter a passphrase (option **-passphrase** uses `''` or `""` as argument).
 The passphrase is hashed and the hash is used to derive the encryption key.
 The encryption itself uses a random salt value and two identical passwords will result in different encrypted passwords.
 Encrypted passwords are prefixed with '{enc}'.
 The script `SPIX-Password` can generate encrypted passwords, which can be used when importing a CSV file securely.

 ```
 PS W:\> .\SPIX.ps1 -Export -Category TargetAccount -ExtensionType windowsDomainService -ShowPassword -Passphrase ""